Toblerity/Fiona/README.rst

 Installation
 ============

-Fiona requires Python 2.7 or 3.4+ and GDAL/OGR 1.8+.
-To build from
-a source distribution you will need a C compiler and GDAL and Python development headers and libraries (libgdal1-dev for Debian/Ubuntu, gdal-dev for CentOS/Fedora).
+Fiona requires Python 3.6+ and GDAL/OGR 1.8+.
+To build from a source distribution you will need a C compiler and GDAL and Python development headers and libraries (libgdal1-dev for Debian/Ubuntu, gdal-dev for CentOS/Fedora).